 Find out more about the author

-The bestselling author of Getting Rid of Matthew and Strictly Between Us tells a bitter-sweet tale of high passions, infidelity and revenge.
+The bestselling author of Getting Rid of Matthew and Strictly Between Us tells a wickedly funny tale of passion, infidelity and revenge.
 Watch your back . . .

 I want to make my husband fall back in love with me.